Supersymmetric gauge theory: Gauge theory

-A gauge theory is a mathematical framework for analysing gauge symmetries.
-There are two types of symmetries, viz., global and local.
-A global symmetry is the symmetry which remains invariant at each point of a manifold (manifold can be either of spacetime coordinates or that of internal quantum numbers).
-A local symmetry is the symmetry which depends upon the space over which it is defined, and changes with the variation in coordinates.
-Thus, such symmetry is invariant only locally (i.e., in a neighborhood on the manifold).
+A gauge theory is a field theory with gauge symmetry.
+Roughly, there are two types of symmetries, global and local.
+A global symmetry is a symmetry applied uniformly (in some sense) to each point of a manifold.
+A local symmetry is a symmetry which is position dependent.
+Gauge symmetry is an example of a local symmetry, with the symmetry described by a Lie group (which mathematically describe continuous symmetries), which in the context of gauge theory is called the gauge group of the theory.

 Quantum chromodynamics and quantum electrodynamics are famous examples of gauge theories.

 Supersymmetry

 In particle physics, there exist particles with two kinds of particle statistics, bosons and fermions.
 Bosons carry integer spin values, and are characterized by the ability to have any number of identical bosons occupy a single point in space.
 They are thus identified with forces.
 Fermions carry half-integer spin values, and by the Pauli exclusion principle, identical fermions cannot occupy a single position in spacetime.
-They are identified with matter.
-Thus, SUSY is considered a strong candidate for the unification of radiation (boson-mediated forces) and matter.
+Boson and fermion fields are interpreted as matter.
+Thus, supersymmetry is considered a strong candidate for the unification of radiation (boson-mediated forces) and matter.